LVN Salary in San Diego, CA

 Key Takeaways

-• RN bridge programs nearly double your earning potential
+• RN bridge can roughly double earning potential

 Maximizing Your LVN Pay in San Diego